seifibrahim32/HGlove/README.md

 -Pros
 1. User Friendly and accessible at anytime.
 2. Self-Learning for user to know more about human health.
+-Cons
+1. Sensors aren't acurate so, there are error percent while sensoring a human temperature or oxygen level or et cetera...
+2. It needs local server if the application doesn't pass an internet connection.
 ## Google Maps
 We used various APIs from Google Maps such as Geocoder API, Nearby Search places.